 We do not pay for genetic tests, when those tests are undertaken to establish whether you have a medical condition when you have no symptoms or a genetic risk of developing or passing on a medical condition.
-Please call us before you have any genetic tests as the cost to you may be significant if the tests are not covered by your policy.
+We will pay for genetic testing when it is proven to help choose the best eligible treatment for your medical condition.
+Please call us before you have any genetic tests to confirm that we will cover them.
+Your specialist might want to do a variety of tests and they might not all be covered.
+The cost to you might be significant if the tests are not covered by your policy.